Mission and Evangelism (ME)

 ME 9922 Qualitative Research Methods - 4 Hours

 This course teaches various qualitative methods oriented towards intercultural mission and congregational ministry: participant observation, interviewing, how to write field notes, the use of audio and video in field settings, how to 'code' verbal data, and so on.
 Other topics include ethical issues in research, the place of theory in qualitative research, proposal writing for qualitative research, and recent controversies over how one 'represents' others in one's writings.
-Prerequisite: ME 9060.
+Recommended prerequisite: ME 9060.

 ME 9970 Orientation for Comprehensive Exam and Dissertation - 1 Hour